Last spring, we asked several current Penn students in the College of Arts & Sciences to talk to us about their summer internship experience.

 We hope these brief interviews give you some insight into the many opportunities and career fields that await you out in the world!

-Where did you work and what was your job title?
+Where did you work/job title?

 How did you get involved in your summer position?

 During January 2013, I began looking for research positions, particularly ones that would enable me to get lots of hands on experience and conduct my own experiments.
 I was browsing through a list of research opportunities and came across Dr. Libonati’s lab and was eager to learn more abut his lab.
 After interviewing and receiving the positions as research assistant and laboratory technician I broached the topic of a summer position with him, which he gladly offered.